Aura Battler Dunbine

-Aura Battler Dunbine (聖戦士ダンバイン, Seisenshi Danbain) is an anime television series created by Yoshiyuki Tomino and produced by Sotsu and Sunrise.
+Aura Battler Dunbine (聖戦士ダンバイン, Seisenshi Danbain) is an anime television series created by Yoshiyuki Tomino and produced by Nippon Sunrise.
 Forty-nine episodes aired on Nagoya TV from February 5, 1983, to January 21, 1984.
 A three-episode anime OVA sequel entitled New Story of Aura Battler Dunbine (also known as The Tale of Neo Byston Well) was released in 1988.
-The series was later dubbed by ADV Films and was released to DVD in North America, along with the original Japanese version in 2003.
+The series was later dubbed by ADV Films and was released on DVD in North America, along with the original Japanese version in 2003.
 It soon went out of print, and until 2018, was only available as a digital purchase from the now-defunct Daisuki site, then Sentai Filmworks licensed the series.

 Premise

 The story is set in Byston Well, a parallel world that resembles the countryside of medieval Europe with kingdoms ruled by monarchs in castles, armies of unicorn-riding cavalry armed with swords and crossbows, and little winged creatures called Ferario, flying about offering help or hindrance depending on their mood.

 The main draw to the series were the insect-like Aura Battlers, used by the population of Byston Well to fight their wars.
 These fighting suits are powered by a powerful energy called "aura" or "life energy."
 Certain people are strong enough with the aura-energy to act as power-supply to these mecha, making them Aura Warriors.